WRGII/CARERVIEW/docs/bolt-reconnection-guide.md

-# Bolt.new Reconnection Guide
+# Bolt Reconnection Guide

 ## Overview

-This guide explains how the CarerView application maintains persistent connection to your Supabase database when reopening Bolt.new.
+This guide explains how the CarerView application maintains persistent connection to your Supabase database when reopening Bolt.new or accessing the published site.

 ## How It Works